Occ. Code 3616510

 HEALTH INFORMATION MANAGEMENT ADMINISTRATOR 2: heads the medical records program of a free-standing childrens psychiatric center; or a DDSOO that either serves 3,000 6,999 individuals with developmental disabilities or performs more than 250,000 medical records activities annually.

-HEALTH INFORMATION MANAGEMENT ADMINISTRATOR 3: heads the medical records program of a free-standing adult or forensic psychiatric center; or a DDSOO that serves 7,000 or more individuals with developmental disabilities, or serves 3,000 or more individuals with developmental disabilities and performs more 250,000 medical records activities annually.
+HEALTH INFORMATION MANAGEMENT ADMINISTRATOR 3: heads the medical records program of a free-standing adult or forensic psychiatric center; or a DDSOO that serves 7,000 or more individuals with developmental disabilities, or serves 3,000 or more individuals with developmental disabilities and performs more than 250,000 medical records activities annually.

 Health Information Management Technicians 1 and 2 perform technical activities involved in the maintenance, review, and use of medical records at State healthcare and treatment facilities.